Configure FireCluster Manually

 • In the Backup cluster text box, type the IP address to use for the backup cluster interface.
 This option only appears if you configured a backup cluster interface.
 The IP address for the backup cluster interface must be on the same subnet for each cluster member.

-We recommend that you do not use a switch between each member for the cluster interfaces.
-If you do use a switch between cluster interfaces, the cluster interfaces must be logically separated from each other on different VLANs.
+We strongly recommend you use direct connections between each member for the cluster interfaces.
+Network equipment between the cluster interfaces such as switches introduce additional points of failure and latency.
+If you use a switch between cluster interfaces, the cluster interfaces must be logically separated from each other on different VLANs.

 • In the Management section, in the IPv4 text box, type the IP address to use to connect to an individual cluster member for maintenance operations.
 The interface for management is not a dedicated interface.
 It also is used for other network traffic.
 You must specify a different management IP address for each cluster member.
 The IPv4 management IP address must be an unused IP address.
 We recommend that you use an IP address on the same subnet as the IPv4 address assigned to the interface.
 It must also be on the same subnet as the WatchGuard Log Server or syslog server that your FireCluster sends log messages to.